syncfusion-content/maui-docs/MAUI/PDF-Viewer/Form-Fields.md

 {% endhighlight %}
 {% endtabs %}

-### How to get form fields collection in loaded PDF document
+### Retrieve form data from the PDF

-The form fields in a PDF document can be accessed using the FormFields property of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).
-This read only property will have the form fields collection information as soon as the document is loaded into the PDF Viewer.
-The following example explains how to use the property to obtain information about a signature form field from that form field collection.
+The form data in a PDF can be obtained from the `SfPdfViewer.FormFields` property.
+The form data will be available when the PDF completes loading and the data can be retrieved from the [DocumentLoaded](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_DocumentLoaded) event.
+The following code snippet illustrates getting the total count of form fields in the PDF document.

 {% tabs %}
 {% highlight C# %}